Chesterton family opens Moth Wing Studio

 "I just couldn't convince myself to do a laundromat or something like that," Mark said.
 "This is way more fun."

-In the studio, customers can paint ceramic pieces, which will be fired in the on-site kiln.
+In the studio, customers can paint ceramic pieces, which are fired in the on-site kiln.
 Spin art is made with canvas spun fast with paint poured on as its spinning.
-The Hopkins say its "instant fun" and "addicting".
+The Hopkins say its "instant fun" and "addicting."

 There is a cordoned-off area for glass projects and an age requirement because it is working with sharp pieces of glass.
 Emily said there are so many opportunities for glass projects: dishes, plant stakes, wind chimes and whatever people can think to make.